GIScience/gis-training-resource-center/content/Wiki/en_qgis_visualisation_wiki.md

 width: 500 px
 name: en_30.30.2_adding_rule-based_labels_wiki
 ---
-To add rule-based labels, you need to enter an expression
+To add rule-based labels, you need to enter an expression.
 :::

 5. In the central column, expand `Fields and Values` to display a list of all the fields in your layer and double-click on `"CLASS"` to __add it to the expression frame__ on the left.